CloudLabs-MOC/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/02-load-data-with-power-query-in-power-bi-desktop.md

 	![](./images/lab2-04-58.png)

-25. In the status bar, verify that the query has three columns and 809 rows.
+25. In the status bar, verify that the query has 3 columns and 809 rows.

 	![](./images/lab2-04-59n.png)